 Our vision is to support an advertising funded internet by allowing our Publisher clients to deliver personalised advertising to your devices and measure its value and performance in return for the free content they provide.
-As an internet user you should see more relevant advertising where Carbon is in use.
+As an internet user you should see more relevant advertising where our platform is in use.

 As part of our commitment to privacy, We are a member of the Network Advertising Initiative (“NAI”) and participate in the Digital Advertising Alliance (“DAA”) self-regulatory program.
 We adhere to each of their codes of conduct and principles and you can learn more at the NAI about interest based advertising and how to opt out of receiving targeted advertising from any of their members.